Horseback riders on a quest for well-being

-For several years now, the pursuit of well-being through sports and tourism has become increasingly important.
-The desire to feel free, in harmony with our surroundings, is one of the main characteristics of this "well-being" promoted by our society.
-Through interviews with professionals and practitioners of equestrian tourism, we will demonstrate that equestrian tourism is a vehicle for well-being.
-Numerous studies show the benefits of outdoor sports on individuals.
-Similarly, equestrian activities, which offer many benefits, provide a feeling of freedom, a break from everyday life, a rejection of social norms in the equestrian world, and a return to nature.
-These benefits are characterized by the relationship between the rider and their horse and the environment they explore.
-This leads us to question how a return to nature through equestrian tourism leads individuals to develop sensations that promote their physical and mental well-being.
+For several years now, the pursuit of well-being through sports and tourism has gained significant importance.
+The desire to feel free and in harmony with the environment around us is one of the key characteristics of this “well-being” promoted by our society.
+Through interviews with professionals and practitioners in equestrian tourism, we will demonstrate that equestrian tourism is a vehicle for well-being.
+Numerous studies highlight the benefits of outdoor sports for individuals.
+Similarly, equestrian activities, rich in benefits, offer a sense of freedom, a break from daily life, a rejection of social norms within the equestrian community, and a return to nature.
+These benefits are characterized by the relationship the rider has with their horse and the environment they explore.
+This leads us to ask: how does a return to nature through equestrian tourism enable individuals to develop sensations conducive to their physical and mental well-being?

 Introduction

-According to Corneloup (2011), we can observe that the cultural and sociological form of outdoor sports practices has evolved over time.
-Moving from traditional to modern cultures, then from modern to post-modern cultures, it has given rise to the transmodernity movement, which aims to be a clever blend of these different cultures within outdoor sports practices.
-The transmodernity of recreational outdoor activities is, therefore, a movement that aims to rethink the links between sport, territories, tourism, and leisure (Corneloup, 2011).
-According to Perrin-Malterre (2012), sporting activities, characteristic of transmodernity, are developing in a quest for immersion in the depths of nature.
-The aim is to become one with nature through a hybrid approach, a mixture of practices, and the promotion of ecological travel combined with a re-enchantment of everyday places.
-To complement his remarks, Corneloup (2011) emphasizes that the development of transmodernity revolves around well-being and a return to nature, which he considers to be the central elements of this movement.
+According to Corneloup (2011), we can observe that the cultural and sociological form of outdoor sports has evolved over time.
+Moving from traditional to modern cultures, and then from modern to postmodern cultures, it has given rise to the transmodernity movement, which aims to be a clever blend of these different cultures within outdoor sports.
+The transmodernity of recreational outdoor activities is, therefore, a movement that aims to rethink the connections between sports, territories, tourism, and leisure (Corneloup, 2011).
+According to Perrin-Malterre (2012), sports practices characteristic of transmodernity develop through a quest for immersion in the depths of nature.
+The goal is to become one with nature through a hybrid approach—a blend of practice modalities—and the promotion of eco-travel combined with a re-enchantment of everyday places.
+To further his argument, Corneloup (2011) emphasizes that the development of transmodernity revolves around well-being and a return to nature, which he identifies as the central elements of this movement.

-As part of outdoor sports, the equestrian world cannot escape this transmodernity movement.
-Indeed, since the 1990s, recreational horse riding has become more accessible (Aubert et al., 2011), which will be beneficial for the growth of equestrian tourism.
-The French Equestrian Federation (FFE) describes equestrian tourism as "a highly attractive, environmentally friendly activity that promotes the discovery of our regions' heritage.
-Combining pleasure and escape, in harmony with horses and nature, it is popular with all generations."[1].
-This definition is in line with the previous comments by Corneloup (2011), who highlights the new approach enabled by the transmodern movement on the links between sport, territories, tourism, and leisure.
-Equestrian tourism is thus due to the emergence of a new type of practitioner, whom Digard (1995) describes as "new riders ."
-According to him, the motivations and expectations of this audience are very different from those of the usual audience found in the world of traditional horse riding.
-The main motivations among Digard's (1995) "new riders" are: attraction to the animal (90.3%), seeking contact with nature (43.6%), the need for relaxation (39.2%), a new way of riding (34.4%), aesthetic satisfaction (10.4%), and sociability (6.6%).
-All of this data tends to prove the importance of the relationship with nature and the search for well-being that motivate equestrian tourism practitioners.
+As part of outdoor sports, the equestrian world cannot escape this trend toward transmodernity.
+Indeed, since the 1990s, recreational horseback riding has become more widespread (Aubert et al., 2011), which has been beneficial for the growth of equestrian tourism.
+The French Equestrian Federation (FFE) describes equestrian tourism as “a highly attractive, environmentally friendly activity that promotes the discovery of our regions’ heritage.
+Combining pleasure and escape, in harmony with horses and nature, it is popular with all generations.”[1].
+This definition aligns with the earlier remarks by Corneloup (2011), who highlights the new approach enabled by the transmodern movement regarding the links between sport, territories, tourism, and leisure.
+Equestrian tourism is thus due to the emergence of a new type of practitioner, whom Digard (1995) describes as “new riders .”
+According to him, the motivations and expectations of this group are very different from those of the typical audience found in the world of traditional equestrianism.
+The main motivations among Digard’s (1995) “new riders” include: an affinity for the animal (90.3%), a desire for contact with nature (43.6%), a need for relaxation (39.2%), a new way of riding (34.4%), aesthetic satisfaction (10.4%), and social interaction (6.6%).
+Taken together, these data tend to demonstrate the importance of the connection to nature and the pursuit of well-being that motivate equestrian tourism participants.

-To better understand these "new riders'" pursuit of well-being, we can refer to the World Health Organization (WHO) definition of health and well-being as "a state of complete physical, mental, and social well-being, not merely the absence of disease or infirmity."
+To better understand these “new riders’” pursuit of well-being, we can refer to the definition of health and well-being put forward by the World Health Organization (WHO) as “a state of complete physical, mental, and social well-being, and not merely the absence of disease or infirmity.”
 Thus, we can see that well-being is characterized by a balance between physical, mental, and social needs.

-According to Proulx (2005), tourism is free time without any obligations, where the environment and activities during the stay are freely chosen by the individual.
-With the aim of creating a break from everyday life and detaching oneself from the negative aspects of life (stress, work, routine, etc.), tourism is said to be a vector of well-being because it allows individuals to regain psychological and physical well-being by clearing their minds.
+According to Proulx (2005), tourism is leisure time free from all obligations, during which the environment and activities undertaken during the stay are freely chosen by the individual.
+With the goal of breaking away from daily life and distancing oneself from life’s negative aspects (stress, work, routine…), tourism is seen as a source of well-being because it allows individuals to regain psychological and physical well-being by clearing their minds.
 In equestrian tourism, attention is constantly focused on the horse, on oneself, and also on the environment.
-All negative thoughts are quickly pushed aside.
-Practitioners seek to find themselves, learn to accept themselves as they are, and "reflect on their identity" (Proulx, 2005, p.
+All negative thoughts are quickly set aside.
+Participants seek to rediscover themselves, learn to accept themselves as they are, and “reflect on their identity” (Proulx, 2005, p.
 7).

-Tourism is also about discovering a new place, a new culture, or a new activity.
-According to Proulx (2005), this discovery is characterized as an encounter with the unfamiliar.
-Opening oneself up to the unknown is very beneficial for the individual, as it provides a different perspective on life and the world.
-According to Van Pachterbeke (2011), open-mindedness is a matter of reflection, but also of the individual's ability to question themselves while taking an interest in what they do not know.
-In equestrian tourism, the encounter between different cultures can lead us to question our own equestrian culture.
+Tourism also involves discovering a new place, a new culture, or a new activity.
+According to Proulx (2005), this discovery is characterized as an encounter with the “elsewhere.”
+Openness to the unknown is highly beneficial for the individual, as it provides a different perspective on life and the world.
+According to Van Pachterbeke (2011), open-mindedness involves a process of reflection, but also the individual’s ability to question their own assumptions while taking an interest in what they do not know.
+In equestrian tourism, the encounter between different cultures that may exist contributes to a potential re-examination of our own equestrian culture.
 By equestrian culture, I mean the different ways of practicing and riding horses depending on the region and country.
-"Traveling abroad not only teaches us to distinguish between art objects, customs, and languages belonging to different civilizations.
-It also serves to reconcile us with our societal values and reinforce our collective beliefs and convictions" (Amirou, 1995, p.
+“Traveling abroad does not merely teach us to distinguish between works of art, customs, or languages belonging to different civilizations.
+It also serves to reconcile us with our societal values and to reinforce our collective beliefs and convictions” (Amirou, 1995, p.
 7).

-The relationship with the horse has beneficial effects on the individual: "Every human-animal relationship is unique, as it is an intimate encounter between two beings [...] " (Bouillon, 2018, p.
+The relationship with a horse has a positive effect on the individual: “Every human-animal relationship is unique, as it is an intimate encounter between two beings […] ” (Bouillon, 2018, p.
 123).
-This relationship creates an attachment to the animal, and as you walk along the trails, this relationship only grows stronger, giving you a sense of adventure with the animal, an adventure that is shared by both of you.
+This relationship fosters a bond with the animal, and as you explore the trails, this bond only grows stronger, creating a sense of adventure with the animal—an adventure shared by both.

-Equestrian tourism also offers the benefits of the environment on the human body.
-Studies have evaluated the health benefits of different natural spaces.
-Visual or physical proximity to one of these spaces has beneficial effects on individuals (Serpantié et al., 2012).
-"Contact with natural spaces seems to have a psychological and physiological impact by reducing blood pressure and stress levels" (ibid, p.
+Equestrian tourism also highlights the benefits that the environment has on the human body.
+Studies have assessed the positive effects of various natural environments on health.
+Visual or physical proximity to one of these environments has beneficial effects on individuals (Serpantié et al., 2012).
+“Contact with natural areas appears to have a psychological and physiological impact by reducing blood pressure and stress levels” (ibid., p.
 12).
-Several articles , including those by Bourdeau (2019), Bratman et al. ( 2012) , Dab (2020), Fischer (2011), and Hamman (2017) , demonstrate and prove the real impacts of outdoor leisure activities on the human body.
+Several articles, including those by Bourdeau (2019), Bratman et al. ( 2012) , Dab (2020), Fischer (2011), and Hamman (2017) , demonstrate and prove the real impacts of outdoor recreational activities on the human body.

-Nature allows us to express our human values without constraint, to live differently for a limited period of time.
+Nature allows us to express our humanity without constraints, to live differently for a limited time.
 It is a moment of pleasure and release.
-Corneloup supports the idea that nature is perceived as "a world of freedom, conducive to all kinds of daydreaming and fun" (2013, p.43).
+Corneloup supports the idea that nature is perceived as “a realm of freedom, conducive to all kinds of daydreaming and enjoyment” (2013, p.
+43).
 Freedom in equestrian tourism consists of being able to gallop for several minutes without stopping, without barriers.
-Feeling free to go wherever you want with your horse, at the pace you want.
+It means feeling free to go wherever you want with your horse, at whatever pace you choose.

-The emergence of the transmodern movement is closely linked to the emergence of a new generation of practitioners.
+The emergence of the transmodern movement is closely linked to the rise of a new generation of practitioners.
 This generation emphasizes wellness practices and a return to nature.
 In the equestrian world, this has led to the democratization of equestrian tourism.
-Indeed, we see that these "new riders" promote their well-being (psychological, physical, and social) by returning to nature through this activity.
-All of this brings us to our question: how does this return to nature, made possible by equestrian tourism, lead individuals to develop sensations conducive to their psychological, physical, and social well-being?
+Indeed, we observe that these “new riders” promote their well-being (psychological, physical, and social) by reconnecting with nature through this activity.
+All of this brings us to our research question: How does this reconnection with nature, made possible by equestrian tourism, lead individuals to develop sensations conducive to their psychological, physical, and social well-being?

 Methodology

 To address this issue, it became clear that a qualitative study was needed.
-This method allows for the collection of accurate data on the activity and its impact on those who practice it.
-The aim of this method is to encourage the members of the sample to share their feelings and personal motivations by recounting their experiences.
-The method chosen was to conduct semi-structured interviews in order to put the subject in a reassuring setting and facilitate data collection.
-Eight interviews were conducted with riders who had had several experiences in equestrian tourism or who were regular practitioners of this activity.
-They lasted between 30 minutes and 1 hour, which was the appropriate amount of time to obtain solid data that could be used to establish concrete results.
-The data obtained concerned the motivations, feelings, and "effects" sought in the practice of equestrian tourism.
-In order to organize the exchanges with the individuals studied as effectively as possible, a pre-designed interview grid was used as a guideline for the interviews.
-Unlike a questionnaire, the interview grid structures the questioning without influencing the interviewee's comments (Vilatte, 2007).
-The interviews began with introductions in order to establish a climate of trust, and then moved on to various topics: the choice of equestrian tourism, motivations, the different feelings that emerge, and the importance of nature for trail riders.
-My field of study was limited to a few practitioners and professionals in the equestrian tourism sector who agreed to participate in these interviews.
-Given the circumstances of the first lockdown, which prevented all travel, I turned to social networks bringing together communities of practitioners.
-A total of eight interviews were conducted with a sample of two men and six women with experience in equestrian tourism (see table of interviewee profiles, Appendix 1).
-Due to the constraints of the COVID-19 pandemic, the interviews were conducted remotely by telephone or videoconference.
+This method allows for the collection of precise data on the activity and its impact on those who participate in it.
+The goal of this method is to encourage the sample group to share their feelings and personal motivations by describing their lived experiences.
+The chosen method was to conduct semi-structured interviews to place the subject in a reassuring setting that facilitates data collection.
+Eight interviews were conducted with riders who had extensive experience in equestrian tourism or were regular participants in this activity.
+They lasted between 30 minutes and 1 hour, the appropriate duration to obtain solid data that could yield concrete results.
+Indeed, the data obtained pertains to the motivations, feelings, and “effects” sought in the practice of equestrian tourism.
+To best organize the discussions with the study participants, a pre-prepared interview guide served as the framework for the interviews.
+Unlike a questionnaire, the interview guide structures the questioning without influencing the interviewee’s responses (Vilatte, 2007).
+The interviews began with introductions to establish a climate of trust, after which various topics were addressed: the choice to engage in equestrian tourism, motivations, the different feelings that emerge, and the importance of nature for trail riders.
+My field study was limited to a few equestrian tourism practitioners and professionals who agreed to participate in these interviews.
+Given the circumstances of the first lockdown, which prevented all travel, I turned to social media platforms that bring together communities of practitioners.
+A total of 8 interviews were conducted; the sample consisted of 2 men and 6 women with experience in equestrian tourism (see table of interviewee profiles, Appendix 1).
+They were conducted remotely via telephone or video conference due to constraints related to the COVID-19 pandemic.
 All interviews were recorded and transcribed for analysis.

-Equestrian tourism provides its participants with unique sensations that cannot be found in other sports.
-Being on horseback creates sensations that are difficult to explain; riders feel the animal's slightest movements and its muscle mass shifting beneath them.
+Equestrian tourism offers participants unique sensations that cannot be found in other sports.
+Riding a horse creates sensations that are hard to explain; riders feel the animal’s slightest movements, its muscular mass shifting beneath them.
 All of this fosters a relationship of trust with the horse.
-This mode of transportation allows you to go faster and cover more distance while riding on horseback:
+This mode of travel allows you to go faster and cover more distance while riding:

-"Horses allow you to go fast enough and slow enough to see things" and "to have a different perspective."
+“Riding a horse allows you to go fast enough and slow enough to really see things” and “to gain a different perspective”

 (Alain)

-According to Grégory, equestrian tourism also gives you the feeling of being able to put your riding skills into practice:
+According to Grégory, there’s also the feeling of being able to put one’s riding skills into practice when participating in equestrian tourism:

-"When you take riding lessons in an arena, I would say that you learn to write, as if you were learning letters and words.
-When you ride in nature, you learn, you form sentences."
+“When you take riding lessons in an indoor arena, I’d say you’re learning to write, just as if you were learning letters and words.
+When you ride outdoors, you’re learning to form sentences.”

-Finally, I have summarized the feelings and emotions experienced by the interviewees during equestrian tourism in the form of a diagram.
+Finally, I created a diagram to summarize the feelings and emotions experienced by the interviewees while participating in equestrian tourism.

 Figure 1:Categories of sensations reported by respondents